Excel Add-In

 add-in on anything else than native Windows system is your own risk strictly.

-There exists a detailed PDF manual covering all ApaLibNET functions.
+There exists a detailed PDF manual covering all functions.
 We are not

-making this document available for download on the Internet; prospective users
+making this document available on the Internet for copyright reasons; prospective users

 can download the manual's table of